languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -add unification to the XML rules in two steps:
- 	-add possibility to refer to matched tokens' POS in <match>
- 	inside <token>
  	-create XML definitions of unification rules based on POS regular expression transformations
- -create abstract SentenceRule and TextRule classes to get rid of reset() method?
+ -check if it's possible to edit rules directly in OOo using XML Forms document -create abstract SentenceRule and TextRule classes to get rid of reset() method?
  -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -add more docs and examples
  -Make adding language possible without changing the LanguageTool core code:
  	-make rule loading dynamic by using reflection (in progress) -create the list of languages using reflection (add a LanguageInformation